PeterGyger/stevemar.github.io/_posts/2015-08-14-configuring-keystone-with-ibms-bluepages-ldap.md

 ## Updates: F.A.Q.'s

-* Updated 8/31/2016 Since initially writing this article, I've had a bunch of questions.
+* _Updated 8/31/2016_: Since initially writing this article, I've had a bunch of questions.
 Here are some:

 * _Q: How can I speed up the authentication process?_
 * A: Use LDAP connection pools, it's documented in [Keystone's docs](http://docs.openstack.org/developer/keystone/configuration.html#connection-pooling), and [Matt Fischer](https://twitter.com/openmfisch) has [blogged about](http://www.mattfischer.com/blog/?p=624) it too, even the default settings will speed things up.